shubhangipkothawade/pharmagelder/README.md

 ### Step 3 - Export live DB
 We take our "old" data from the live database, not old csv files.
 Take a dump of your live database and import it to your own mysql database.
-Nor export the data: `3. export livedata/0. export database.ipynb`.
+Now export the data: `3. export livedata/0. export database.ipynb`.
 This file exports the data to a csv.
 **Be aware: To not use this data for calculations!
 The export drops duplicates and merges different tables.
 The generated files are only for matching purpose later!**

 ### Step 4 - Concatenate Files